 Everybody has a basic allowance (nil-rate band) of £325,000 which can be passed on tax free.
 Anything above this amount may be subject to inheritance tax.

-However, all transfer between spouses are not liable for inheritance tax and any unused nil-rate band can be passed on to the spouse.
+However, all transfers between spouses are not liable for inheritance tax and any unused nil-rate band can be passed on to the spouse.
 This means if a husband leaves his entire estate to his wife she will have no tax to pay and will have a nil rate band of £650,000.

-The government have introduced an additional residence nil rate band from April 2018 of £125,000, increasing to £175,000 by 2020.
+The government have introduced an additional residence nil rate band from April 2018 of £125,000, increasing to £175,000 for 2020.
 This can be used against the value of your home, provided it is passed on to a direct descendant.